carolinaborim/documentation/source/includes/telemetry_api/_equipment.md

  - **manufacturingModel**: The manufacturing model code.
 - **offset**: Defines from each index start the list (the first index is 0).
 - **limit**: Defines max number of equipment on the response

+## Equipment ownership

+The Equipment is linked to an owner that can be a farmer or a dealer, also is possible the equipment be linked to both at the same time.

+There are no difference do a request to get equipment as a farmer or a dealer user.
+The response always will return the equipment that the user owns